strogo/djpcms/examples/djpcms-site/README.rst

-This application runs the http://www.djpcms.org web site.
+This application runs the http://djpcms.com web site.
 Early days, but it will be fun.

 Requirements
 ==================

-* Django-Socialauth_ for third-parties authentication.
+* Django-Socialauth_ and all its requirements, for third-parties authentication.

 Make sure postgres dev files are available.
 In ubuntu::